 Abstract

 This work provides a synthesis of how transportation fairness, justice and equity literature has operationalized standards.
-We first outline a flexible framework for engaging fairness questions and then apply it to collate the review’s results.
-We find most articles were published within the last half decade and center urban areas, with a minority of work (40%) exploring Global South case studies.
-Income groups, followed by specific age groups (i.e., elders) and people with disabilities, are most commonly the subjects of justice.
+We first outline a flexible framework for engaging fairness questions and then apply it to collate the literature review’s results.
+We find most articles were published within the last half decade and center urban areas, with 40% exploring Global South case studies.
+Income groups, followed by specific age groups (i.e., older adults) and people with disabilities, are most commonly the subjects of justice.
 Transit and pedestrian modes are the most frequently studied mobility tools; with many analyses being multimodal and comparative in nature.
 The benefits and burdens, the “What” of mobility, focuses on movement (i.e., quality of trips taken) or the potential for movement (i.e., accessibility).
-How the reviewed works conceptualizes fairness is varied (e.g., Vertical Equity, Wellbeing, Rights-Based); but is often delineated with a supporting opportunity standard (37%) (i.e., number of parks within a 30-minute travel time) or population standard (36%) (i.e., bottom income quartile), though Infrastructure (i.e., level of service) and Environmental+ (i.e., air pollution) standards are also prominent.
-While the reviewed literature covers plenty of ground, we conclude with calls for action directed at researchers, practitioners, and transportation advocates.
+How the reviewed works conceptualize fairness is varied (e.g., Vertical Equity, Wellbeing, Rights-Based); but is often delineated with a supporting opportunity standard (37%) (i.e., number of parks within a 30-minute travel time) or population standard (36%) (i.e., bottom income quartile), though Infrastructure (i.e., level of service) and Environmental+ (i.e., air pollution) standards are also prominent.
+While the reviewed literature is extensive, we conclude with calls to action for researchers, practitioners, and transportation advocates to drive meaningful change.
+These include developing standards based on rigorous conceptualizations, advancing systems-thinking approaches to fairness, ensuring data accessibility as a matter of justice, strengthening the connection between standards and lived experiences, and rigorously evaluating interventions and policies.

+Keywords: transportation, equity, justice, fairness, standards, metrics

 Introduction

 Transportation systems are technologies essential for social inclusion and activity participation, and therefore important from an equity perspective (Karner et al., 2024; Martens, 2016; Vecchio et al., 2020).
-Beyond ethical motivations, tracking objective and perceived inequalities is of interest for governing bodies to respond to popular demands for fairness.
+Beyond ethical motivations, tracking objective and perceived inequalities is of interest for governing bodies to respond to popular and needed demands for fairness.
 However, this has proven to be a challenging task: transportation systems are notoriously complex, with benefits and burdens that are diffuse over space and time.
 To compound matters, emerging technologies and service models can swiftly change the balance of benefits and burdens among a population (Guo et al., 2020).
 Transportation systems that are engineered to offer higher mobility for people somewhere can simultaneously cut others off from essential opportunities elsewhere (Raje, 2004).
 The shades of policies cast long shadows, as shown by the legacy of U.S. urban highways (Archer, 2020) and impacts of transportation-related climate change (Markolf et al., 2019).

 Responding to this topic, a plethora of academic literature has emerged in recent decades.
-For instance, much research has been devoted to the issues of measuring equity in transportation, including (among many others) (Delbosc & Currie, 2011b; Martens et al., 2019; Pritchard et al., 2022).
+For instance, much research has been devoted to the issues of measuring equity in transportation (e.g., Delbosc & Currie, 2011b; Martens et al., 2019; Pritchard et al., 2022).
 Further, there are multiple works that discuss the conceptual and philosophical foundations of equity and fairness in transportation (e.g., Martens, 2016; R. H. M. Pereira et al., 2017; Vanoutrive & Cooper, 2019).
 Previous reviews of equity in planning documents have been tightly scoped to cover accessibility (e.g., Boisjoly & El-Geneidy, 2017) or a particular mode of transportation (e.g., cycling in Doran et al., 2021).
-These efforts are valuable, but in our estimation there remains a gap in terms of understanding how standards for equity are developed and implemented for transportation systems.
+While these efforts are valuable, there remains a gap in terms of understanding how standards for equity are developed and implemented for transportation systems.